domducsutcliffe/ccs-conclave-identifier-service/README.md

 <!-- SETUP -->
 ## Setup
-For help or guidance in downloading and running the application, see the following subsections.
+For help or guidance in downloading and running the application, see the following subsections
 <br>

 #### Prerequisites